 Co-producer Billy Sherrill(1936-2015) was a notable Country producer, A&R man and songwriter best known for his career-building work at Epic in Nashville with Tammy Wynette and Charlie Rich .
 His co-writer credits include Wynette's Stand By Your Man (1968) and Rich's The Most Beautiful Girl (1973).

-Just Another Guy was recorded a couple of years before the composer, Neil Diamond, charted with his own Cherry Cherry (#6 US) and with his composition I'm A Believerby The Monkees (#1 US), both in 1966.
+Just Another Guy was recorded a couple of years before the composer, Neil Diamond, charted with Cherry Cherry (#6 USA, his first Top 40 hit), and with his composition I'm A Believerby The Monkees (#1), both in 1966.
 He later became a major artist, with many hit singles 1966-1982 and a double live album, Hot August Night (1972), that broke sales records in Australia.